Bridges returns, helps Michigan State beat Rutgers 93-65

 EAST LANSING, Mich.
+(AP) -- Miles Bridges soared from the right side of the lane, grabbed a lob pass with two hands and slammed the basketball on his first possession in more than a month.
+Michigan State's standout freshman later blocked a shot and sprinted to the other end of the court, leaping for a one-handed dunk off another tossed pass.

-(AP) -- Miles Bridges had six points and six rebounds in a 17-minute return from an ankle injury and Eron Harris scored 24 points, helping Michigan State beat Rutgers 93-65 Wednesday night.
+Bridges finished with six points and six rebounds in a 17-minute return from an ankle injury and Eron Harris scored 24 points, helping the Spartans beat Rutgers 93-65 Wednesday night.

-Bridges was welcomed by cheers when he checked in at the 15:56 mark of the first half and made the crowd roar on his first possession, leaping to dunk off an alley-oop pass.
-Michigan State's leading scorer and rebounder made a one-handed dunk in the second half, providing another reminder of how explosive of a player he can be even though he is just a freshman.
-The 6-foot-7 forward played for the first time a loss Nov.
+Michigan State's leading scorer and rebounder played for the first time a loss Nov.
 29 at Duke, missing seven games with a sprained ankle.

+''The trainers and my teammates helped me through the process,'' Bridges said. ''They're easing me back in there.''

+Bridges was welcomed by cheers when he checked in at the 15:56 mark of the first half and made the crowd roar with his alley-oop dunk off a lob from Matt McQuaid, finishing a play that coach Tom Izzo called during the timeout.
-Rutgers started strong, scoring the first six points of the game, before being overmatched as it often has in Big Ten play.

-Corey Sanders scored a season-high 22, Nigel Johnson had 15 points and C.J.
-Gettys added 10 for the Scarlet Knights.
+The Scarlet Knights (11-5, 3-0) started strong, scoring the first six points of the game, before being overmatched as they often have in Big Ten play.
+Rutgers' Corey Sanders scored a season-high 22, Nigel Johnson had 15 points and C.J.
+Gettys added 10.
+The Scarlet Knights made just 12 of 27 free throws.

-Michigan State's Nick Ward had 15 points and Matt McQuaid scored 12.
+''I wanted to substitute and kind of slow the pace down,'' Pikiell said. ''Our game plan going in was to chop this thing up and have that horn blowing.
+We left so many free throws on the table and some timely turnovers down the stretch.
+They're relentless in their transition game and eventually they got us a few times.''

 BIG PICTURE

-Rutgers: The Scarlet Knights have has not won a Big Ten road game in two-plus years in the conference and will likely have to pull off a stunner to change that this season.
-The Scarlet Knights have only one Big Ten victory, in last year's regular season finale, since upsetting No. 4 Wisconsin on Jan.
+Rutgers: The Scarlet Knights have not won a Big Ten road game in two-plus years in the conference and will likely have to pull off a stunner to change that this season.
+Rutgers has only one Big Ten victory, in last year's regular season finale, since upsetting No. 4 Wisconsin on Jan.
 11, 2015.

 Michigan State: The Spartans need Harris and fellow shooting guard McQuaid to shoot as they did against Rutgers.
 Bridges will create space on the floor, but it is up to Harris and McQuaid to take advantage of it by making open shots.
 Harris was 5 of 8 on 3-pointers and McQuaid was 2 of 3 beyond the arc.